Why the Real Founders of Democracy Would Be Pissed if They Saw What We Did…

 Because of this, the Greeks would be insulted when you assured them that we have “the rule of law.”
 They would say that when people can’t know the law, they are living in a tyranny, and no amount of fancy argumentation would convince them otherwise.

 And, again, they would be right.
 If you are ignorant of the law (80,000 pages of government-speak) but are still subject to punishment under the law, you are living in a tyranny.
-The founders would have no confusion about that.
+The Greeks would have no confusion about that.

 #3: A Council oversaw the daily affairs of the democracy.
 Each of ten tribes provided 50 men.
 But, only one tribe’s men (50 of them) served at any one time, and only for one month.
 (The Greeks had ten months in their year.)
 And once any person served as a Councilor, they were forbidden from serving again for ten years.